-Students are expected to indicate their grade option (letter grade, or satisfactory/no credit) for each course selected at course enrollment.
+Students are expected to indicate their grade option (letter grade or satisfactory/no credit) for each course selected at course enrollment.
 Ed.M. students must take at least 16 credits for a letter grade.
+Cross-registered courses taken satisfactory/no credit (or the equivalent option at the host School) do not count toward this 16-credit minimum.
+Cross-registered courses taken for letter grades (or the equivalent option at the host School) do count toward this 16-credit minimum but are included in the student's grade point average only if they are based on the letter grade scale used at HGSE.
 If an instructor requires that all students receive letter grades or satisfactory/no credit grades, the instructor's grading system overrides the student's preference, if different.
 Students may change grade options via my.harvard (see the Academic Calendar for fall semester and spring semester deadlines).
 In cases where the instructor requires that all students be graded with a letter grade or a satisfactory/no credit, it is not necessary for students to adjust their original choices.